SpaceX Starlink Satellite Internet Update 2020

 Starlink satellite internet will have less latency

-With satellite internet, that means your signal has to travel 22,200 miles to reach the satellite, then back down to the website server, back up to the satellite, and back to you.
-You can bet that takes a hot minute, which is why satellite internet’s latency is typically between 500 and 600 milliseconds (ms).
+With traditional satellite internet, that means your signal has to travel 22,200 miles to reach the satellite, then back down to the website server, back up to the satellite, and back to you.
+You can bet that takes a hot minute, which is why satellite internet’s latency is typically between 500 and 600 ms.

 But Starlink satellites will sit about 342 miles above the Earth’s surface.4 That’s much closer than other satellites, which means there’s much less distance for your internet signal to travel to a Starlink satellite.